biojava/biojava.github.io/wiki/RCSB_Viewers:Developer_Environment.md

 <dd>
 At this point, you will see the list of viewer projects.
-Select them all, right click on the selection, and hit 'Check Out' from the dropdown.
+Select them all, right click on the selection, and click 'Check Out' from the dropdown.
 This can take some time, depending on where you are and what OS you're using.
 Best to do it at night before you go to bed.